Assembly map hearing lasts six hours

 “You want to keep the Hillside Corridor together,” Fernando said.
 “Anyone who’s walked down Hillside Avenue knows what it is: It’s home to vibrant South Asian, Indo-Caribbean businesses communities, Bangladeshi, Punjabi, Indian, Guyanese [people] and more.”
 He added that it would be a predominantly Asian district, which would allow residents to elect a South Asian or Indo-Caribbean candidate.

 Numerous others — many from the Hillside Corridor themselves — praised that part of the APA VOICE Redistricting Task Force plan throughout the hearing.
-But they were not the only ones to take issue with the IRC's proposal for AD 26.
+But they were not the only ones to object to the IRC’s proposal for AD 26.
 Lillian Ji, a retiree and longtime Bayside resident, said the district was not compact.

 “For the 27 years I’ve lived in Bayside, I have never gone to the Hillside Corridor or Queens Village,” she said.
 “I have no idea where Glen Oaks is.”